square/sqlbrite/README.md

 trigger on the thread of your choice.
 The query can then be run without blocking the main thread or the thread which caused the trigger.

-The `BriteDatabase.createQuery` method is similar to `SQLiteDatabase.rawQuery` except it takes an additional parameter of table(s) on which to listen for changes.
+The `BriteDatabase.createQuery` method is similar to `SupportSQLiteDatabase.query` except it takes an additional parameter of table(s) on which to listen for changes.
 Subscribe to the returned `Observable<Query>` which will immediately notify with a `Query` to run.